 Why Study at the HAN University of Applied Sciences in the Netherlands?

-Given the Netherlands is a very pragmatic place you won't be surprised to hear that the cost of higher education is really quite affordable, particularly compared to the high tuition costs in the UK or the USA.
-That said, there are still many scholarships offered to students, based on their merit, academic degree and interests.
 It is worth noting that once you have chosen which course to apply for you will be obliged to talk to a HAN representative about your choice.
-While there´s no studying required, you must get positive feedback to continue with the application – it’s a little bit like an interview just to make sure you are the right type of person for the course.
+While there's no studying required, you must get positive feedback to continue with the application, similar to an interview just to make sure you are the right type of person for the course.

 HAN University of Applied Sciences

 Because of this, the university hosts events for new international students during the International Welcome days.
 At these events, you’ll meet other internationals, and get advice about administrative procedures, campus life, as well as a few survival tips.
 Through the regularly run cultural events like The Small World Fest, sports gatherings, as well as the weekly documentary screenings, presentations and workshops, you will truly become a globally aware citizen.
 The project spaces and the study centre are ideal for group projects, while the newly built Silence room is where students can recharge between assignments.

 The HAN University has four residencies in Arnhem and two in Nijmegen, mostly reserved for first year and international students.
 The majority of second and third years tend to live in the cities, where fully furnished rentals are available at affordable prices.
 Being off campus isn’t a problem, as the country has more than 35,000 km of bike paths, so travelling can be free and will keep you in shape.
 If cycling is not your thing, the public transport in both cities is well run.
 Additionally, Arnhem is actually the only city in the Netherlands to have a trolleybus system.